Pumpkin and Dried Apricot Pastry Filling for Winter

 Step 1:

-Wash the pumpkin and use a peeler or a sharp knife to cut off the tough peel.
-Cut the pumpkin into slices about a centimeter high.
-I have Butternut squash.
-Try not to cut off too much pulp along with the peel.
-The vegetable peeler will provide a minimum of waste.
+Wash the pumpkin and cut away the tough skin with a vegetable peeler or a sharp knife.
+Cut the pumpkin into slices about a centimeter (1/2 inch) thick.
+I'm using butternut squash.
+Try not to take off too much flesh along with the skin—a peeler keeps waste to a minimum.

 Step 2:

-Chop the pumpkin into a cube with a face of about a centimeter.
-This is the traditional way of slicing pumpkin for any jam.
+Cut the pumpkin into roughly 1-centimeter (1/2-inch) cubes.
+This is the classic way to cut pumpkin for any jam.

 Step 3:

-Fill the pumpkin with sugar, mix and tighten the bowl with cling film so that nothing superfluous gets into the future jam.
-Leave the pumpkin for an hour at room temperature in order for it to give juice.
+Cover the pumpkin with the sugar, stir, and seal the bowl with plastic wrap so nothing falls into the jam-to-be.
+Let the pumpkin sit at room temperature for an hour to release its juices.

 Step 4:

-That's how much juice has been released from the pumpkin after an hour.
+Here's how much juice the pumpkin gave off after an hour.

 Step 5:

-Put the pumpkin together with the juice in a suitable saucepan and cook on the slowest fire for twenty minutes.
-Stirring occasionally so that the pumpkin does not burn.
-Pumpkin should be cooked, not fried.
-Therefore, if there is not enough juice, gently add a little boiling water.
-Just a little bit, no more than 100 ml for the specified amount of pumpkin.
-And take care of your hands!
+Put the pumpkin and its juice in an appropriately sized pot and cook over the lowest heat for twenty minutes, stirring now and then so it doesn't scorch.
+The pumpkin should simmer, not fry—so if there isn't enough juice, carefully add a little boiling water.
+Just a touch, no more than 100 ml for this amount of pumpkin.
+And mind your hands!

 Step 6:

-Of course, everyone's plates are different, so someone, like me, will need to cover the pan with a lid to reduce moisture loss.
+Of course, everyone's stove is different, so some of you—like me—may need to cover the pot with a lid to cut down on moisture loss.

 Step 7:

-Here is such a dark dried apricot, in fact - the most natural.
-This is what apricots would look like if you decided to dry them yourself in the sun.
-My dried apricots do not contain sunflower oil, so I just washed it under running water.
-If you have a beautiful orange dried apricot, then you definitely need to pour boiling water over it to wash off the vegetable oil from its surface.
+Here are my dark dried apricots—which are actually the most natural kind.
+This is what apricots look like if you dry them yourself in the sun.
+Mine have no added oil, so I just rinsed them under running water.
+If yours are the bright-orange kind, be sure to pour boiling water over them to wash the oil off the surface.

 Step 8:

-Slice the dried apricots roughly the same as the pumpkin slices.
-So the workpiece will look more harmonious.
+Cut the dried apricots to roughly the same size as the pumpkin pieces.
+The filling will look more uniform that way.

 Step 9:

-Add dried apricots to the pumpkin in a saucepan and cook for about twenty minutes more.
-The mass should boil again, and the dried apricots should warm up enough.
+Add the dried apricots to the pot with the pumpkin and cook for about twenty minutes more.
+The mixture should come back to a boil and the apricots should heat through.

 Step 10:

-Wash the cans first with a baking soda brush.
-Pour about 50 ml into each.sterilize in the microwave for two minutes with water and at 800 watts of power.
-The larger the liter of cans, the longer they are sterilized.
-For example, a liter jar will take three minutes at the same power.
-Of course, all furnaces are different.
-The landmark is the boiling of water in a jar.
-Just wash the lids, pour boiling water over them and leave them in this form until they are needed.
+First scrub the jars with a brush and baking soda.
+Pour about 50 ml of water into each and sterilize them in the microwave at 800 watts for two minutes.
+The larger the jar, the longer it needs—a 1-liter jar, for example, takes three minutes at the same power.
+Of course, every microwave is different; your cue is the water boiling inside the jar.
+Just wash the lids, pour boiling water over them, and leave them like that until you need them.

 Step 11: